mgruszka938/DesignLab2024/README.md

 - Another task that we focused most of our time on was writing a functioning program that will properly move our stepper motor.
 - We added appropriate functionality to enable UART communication.
 - We added multiple move functions that we thought would be suitable for the darkbox environment.
+- We extended the functionality by integrating EEPROM memory to save and retrieve motor positions, ensuring persistence across power cycles.
+- We also adjusted the movement range to a safe limit of -100 to 100 steps to prevent mechanical issues.
 - We plan on adding further components and functions if needed.
 ## Authors
 - Mikołaj Gruszka